 Even worse, a lot of equipment is no longer built with serviceable parts.
 Because compact designs require high density, the manufacturers use surface-mounted parts, very tiny, almost impossible to desolder and replace.
 (They’re usually built by robots, in case you wonder how the parts get on the boards in the first place.)
 Usually the standard repair is to replace an entire board rather than individual parts.
 This increases the price, of course.
 It also makes the parts problem worse; if a company goes under, you might, by waving a fistful of cash, persuade the chip manufacturer to sell you a replacement IC, but no one save the equipment’s maker is likely to have a circuit board.

 In this unpleasant new world, it’s worth taking a bit of defensive action.
 Some equipment isn’t worth it; any piece of your computer (except for that miserable little fan) is likely to be obsolescent way before it breaks.
 (Note added while revising: I take that back, having just put in a new power supply.
 Still applies to most of the machine, though.)

 But some equipment isn’t just equipment.
-Take Mike’s first analog synth—he’s put 18 years into learning its quirks, finding ways to make it sit up and do tricks, integrating it into his musical life in the same way as my battered but beloved old guitar, and it’s featured on nearly all of his albums.
+Take Mike’s first analog synth—he’s put 35 years into learning its quirks, finding ways to make it sit up and do tricks, integrating it into his musical life in the same way as my battered but beloved old guitar, and it’s featured on nearly all of his albums.

 Something you couldn’t work comfortably without is worth taking extra steps to preserve, over and above the longevity moves I’ve already outlined.
 So I offer some suggestions that are not particularly cost-effective, but may save your psyche one hot day.